Ordering

 A special sixth case for data visualizations #

-We’ve just established that the default random order is meaningless.
+We have just established that the default random order is meaningless.
 However, there is one advanced case where intentional randomness is the correct and powerful choice: to solve overplotting.

 For instance, imagine we arranged the tuition of the schools on a 1D line, just so we can see the spread.
-The default behavior for a plot might be to use the $x$-values to reflect cost, and assign all points with a common $y$-value, as shown below.
+The default behavior for a plot might be to use the $x$-values to reflect cost and assign all points with a common $y$-value, as shown below.

 Dot plot showing the tuition for all the universities in the BIG10.
 Since many of the universities have similar tuition costs, there are many overlapping point.